SEARCH

 Facet Publishing (2022)

 Taxonomies is a practical and professional primer to the task of taxonomy development.
 It is a collection of chapters authored by a range of professionals from the industry, each bringing key insights from their own experiences and projects, as well as a range of voices to the overall book.
-Designed for anyone who has chosen to be (or tasked with being) 'a list maker' for their company, this book is free from the dryness of textbooks and is really quite easy to read, providing a wealth of information for metadata beginners and adepts alike.
+Designed for anyone who has chosen to be (or is tasked with being) 'a list maker' for their company, this book is free from the dryness of textbooks and is quite easy to read, providing a wealth of information for metadata beginners and adepts alike on their DAM system journey.

 Metadata